philipbwalya/calendarApp/README.md

 # calendarApp

-A simple calendar with html, css and javascript
+A simple calendar with html, css and javascript.

 You can visit the calendar using the link **https://philipbwalya.github.io/calendarApp/index.html**